NeroHero02/Basics/Foundation/BasicLevel1/README.md

 Example :
 * Convert 469 To Hex
+Solution steps:
+1- We make a table.
+2- We process the coupon every time by 16 and put the correct number and decimals, and the rest of the coupon we represent in Hexadecimal.
+3- We write the number in order from bottom to top.

   Number/16          Result          Integer          Fraction          Remainder          Hex 469/16=            29.3125          29               0.3125           16*0.3125=5         5
   29/16=             1.8125           1                0.08125          16*0.08125=13       D